OfficeDev/hands-on-labs/O3652/O3652-2 Deep Dive in Office Word Add-ins/Lab.md

              })
         }
         else {
-            //if you reach this code it means that the Word executing this code does not yet support the 1.2 requirement set. in this case you can also insert a paragraph and then insert the document on the paragraph.
+            //if you reach this code it means that the Word executing this code does not yet support the 1.2 requirement set.
+In this case you can also insert a paragraph and then insert the document on the paragraph.

             app.showNotification("Error.
 This functionality requires Word with at least January update!! (check  builds 6568+)");